Arabesque (film): Production

 Stanley had a terrific instinct, like a choreographer, which, of course, he had been.
 (Note: Donen had started his film career as the co-director and co-choreographer of Gene Kelly, with whom he had worked on Broadway.)
 But even in an ordinary dramatic sequence he'd use the body to punctuate what was happening — standing, relaxing, everything, it was all choreographed.
 If you look at the picture, we were always moving, because Stanley just wanted to keep the ball in the air the entire time, and he used every camera trick you could think of.
 He also loved filming Sophia's decolletage and her rear end.

 As with Donen's Charade, Henry Mancini composed the score and Maurice Binder designed the main titles.

 Sophia Loren's request for 20 different pairs of shoes for her character led to her lover in the film being described as having a foot fetish.
 In a chase scene, Peck, who had been injured years earlier in a horse-riding accident, could not run fast enough to keep up with Loren, who kept pulling ahead.
 Peck implored his co-star to run slower, reminding her that he was supposed to be rescuing her, but Loren asked Donen to make Peck run faster.
 Since Peck was in pain, Donen had to persuade Loren to run slower to make filming the scene possible.

 Many internal and external scenes were shot at Tyringham Hall in Buckinghamshire.
 At the time the building was a disaster recovery site owned by the ANZ Banking Group and was largely unused and unfurnished.
-The railway bridge action scene was filmed on the historic Crumlin Viaduct in Crumlin, Ebbw Vale, which was being dismantled at the time.
+The railway bridge action scene was filmed on the historic Crumlin Viaduct in Crumlin, Caerphilly, which was being dismantled at the time.

 Loren's character drove a Mercedes-Benz 230SL.
 The Rolls-Royce Phantom IV which appears in the film was originally owned by Prince Henry, Duke of Gloucester - it is one of only eighteen Phantom IV examples ever built.

 Reception

-Arabesque received mixed to positive reviews from critics and audiences, earning a 74% approval rating on Rotten Tomatoes.
-It was a box office success.
-Boxoffice Magazine called it "a spy adventure par excellence" and wrote that it was "in the best Alfred Hitchcock vein and ranks among the year's best."
-Variety wrote, "Arabesque packs certain salable ingredients...but...fault lies in a shadowy plot line and confusing characters, particularly in the miscasting of Peck in a cute role."
+Box office

+By January 1967, Arabesque earned $5 million in distributor rentals from the United States and Canada.